ImprintLab/.github/profile/README.md

-Imprint Research explores modern anatomy through computation.
+Imprint Research advances modern anatomy through computation.

-We use machine learning to build functional human organs and tissues in code.
+We use machine learning to measure, model, and reconstruct functional human organs and tissues in code.

 Our goal is a human-body simulator that reacts like the real thing to drugs, surgery, and biochemical responses, and can serve as the base software for cyberorgans.